-FASB proposes guidance on collaborative arrangements has been added to your bookmarks.
+Heads Up—FASB proposes guidance on collaborative arrangements has been saved

 On April 26, 2018, the FASB issued for public comment a proposed Accounting Standards Update (ASU) that would amend ASC 808 to address uncertainties related to the interaction of that guidance with the FASB’s new revenue standard (ASC 606).